 4. Phishing Attacks

+A phishing attack is a type of social engineering attack that targets users’ login details and credit card information.
+In contrast to ransomware, here the information benefits the hacker.
 Gmail is a Google service that is used across the board for almost everything from business to personal purposes.

 Now, whenever you open your mail account, you might come across a spam folder that consists of emails that the platform recognizes as a threat to your data security.
 These spam emails consist of thousands of phishing attacks that your mailing partner recognizes and warns you about the potential cyber threat that it carries.
 Yet, some of the communications still make it to your inbox where you might fall into a trap.